 Adaptation to climate change

 In recent years, episodes of heavy rain and extreme heat have become increasingly frequent, causing damage to urban infrastructure and property in Saint-Lambert.
-Aware of this reality, the Ville de Saint-Lambert has decided to take action to better protect its residents and infrastructure.
+Aware of this reality, in the fall of 2025, the Ville de Saint-Lambert launched an initiative to plan measures to better protect its population and infrastructure.

-To this end, we have commissioned a specialized firm to develop a climate change adaptation plan.
-This plan aims to better understand the areas most vulnerable to extreme heat and heavy rainfall, and then implement green developments adapted to our territory that will improve comfort, safety, and quality of life.
-These installations may take the form of sponge parks, tree planting, retention basins, rain gardens, etc.
+As part of this process, we have commissioned a specialized firm to develop a climate change adaptation plan.
+This plan aims to better understand the areas most vulnerable to extreme heat and heavy rain, and then implement green developments adapted to our territory that will improve comfort, safety, and quality of life.
+These developments may take the form of sponge parks, retention basins, rain gardens, etc.

-Thanks to the OASIS program (part 1) of the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP), we are receiving a grant covering 80% of the costs of this project, representing an investment of $250,000.
+Thanks to the OASIS program (component 1) of the Ministry of the Environment, Climate Change, Wildlife, and Parks (MELCCFP), we are receiving a grant covering 80% of the costs of implementing this adaptation plan, which represents an investment of $250,000.

 Oasis Program